DikshaBallav/AI-Research-System-/README.md

-## 🔬 AI Research System

-## AI-Powered Multi-Agent Research Assistant using LangChain, Google Gemini & Streamlit
+# 🔬 Agentic AI Research Assistant using LangChain, Google Gemini & Streamlit

-An AI-powered research assistant that automates the research process using LangChain agents, Google Gemini 2.5 Flash, web search, web scraping, report generation, and AI-based criticism.
+An **Agentic AI-powered research assistant** that automates the research process using **LangChain agents, Google Gemini 2.5 Flash, Tavily, web scraping, and AI-based report evaluation**.

-The system takes a research topic and follows a multi-step pipeline:
+The system follows a multi-step research workflow:

-Search → Read → Write → Critic
+**Search → Read → Write → Critic**

-The final output is a structured research report along with AI-generated feedback and a quality score.
+It autonomously performs web research, extracts relevant information, generates a structured research report, and evaluates the final output with AI-generated feedback and a quality score.

 ## ✨ Features